+Differences in job satisfaction, stress, and burnout according to gender are not well known because of the predominance of women in nursing (approximately 90%) [45].
 Across most work settings, levels of burnout have been somewhat consistent among men and women.
-One meta-analysis demonstrated similar overall rates of burnout among men and women, but there were gender differences in burnout components, with slightly higher levels of emotional exhaustion among women and somewhat higher levels of depersonalization among men [29].
+One meta-analysis demonstrated similar overall rates of burnout among men and women, but there were gender differences in burnout components, with slightly higher levels of emotional exhaustion among women and somewhat higher levels of depersonalization among men [24].
+Limited data have indicated that the rates of job satisfaction do not differ between male and female nurses [77].
+No studies were found in which rates of burnout were compared for male and female nurses working in the United States.
+However, one meta-analysis demonstrated that the rates of emotional exhaustion were higher for women than men in female-typed occupations [29].
 Gender differences have also been found with respect to other demographic variables [18].
-For example, a survey of 3,424 employees in a Finnish study indicated that a low educational level and low social status increased the risk of burnout for women, whereas marital status (single, divorced, or widowed) increased the risk for men [30].
+For example, a survey of 3,424 employees in a Finnish study indicated that a low educational level and low social status increased the risk of burnout for women, whereas marital status (single, divorced, or widowed) increased the risk for men [25].

-Studies have also been done to explore relationships between personality traits and the risk of burnout.
+Studies have also been completed to explore relationships between personality traits and the risk of burnout.
 Maslach noted that characteristics such as low self-esteem or lack of confidence, failure to recognize personal limits, need for approval, drive to overachieve, need for autonomy, impatience, intolerance, and empathy increased susceptibility to burnout [18].
-Others have postulated that extreme conscientiousness, perfectionism, and self-giving (selflessness) also increase susceptibility, as does a type D personality (a joint tendency for negative emotions and social inhibition) [25; 26; 27].
+Others have postulated that extreme conscientiousness, perfectionism, and self-giving (selflessness) also increase susceptibility, as does a type D personality (a joint tendency for negative emotions and social inhibition) [6; 18].